Declaration of Ownership

 - Legal advice outside of the service requested

-We will need to get an up to date copy of the title for a fee of £3 from Land Registry and, if there is no property transaction alongside the declaration of trust, there will be a fee of £20 to register this with Land Registry.
+We will need to get an up to date copy of the title for a fee of £3 from Land Registry and, if there is no property transaction alongside the Declaration of Ownership, there will be a fee of £20 to register this with Land Registry.

 Disbursements are payable before we incur the cost.